MPAS-Dev/compass/docs/developers_guide/ocean/test_groups/drying_slope.rst

 types are supported.
 For ``sigma`` coordinates, this case is hard-coded to run two cases at different values of ``config_Rayleigh_damping_coeff``, 0.0025 and 0.01, for which there is comparison data.
-The ``single_layer`` case runs at one value of the explicit bottom drag coefficient.
+The ``single_layer`` case runs at one value of the implicit bottom drag coefficient.

 .. _dev_ocean_drying_slope_ramp: